Slowing US inflation shifts investor focus to earnings season

 INSTANT VIEW 3-US March CPI comes in on the cool side

-(Reporting by David Randall in New York; Additional reporting by Carolina Mandl Editing by Ira Iosebashvili, Matthew Lewis and Diane Craft)
+(Reporting by David Randall in New York Editing by Ira Iosebashvili and Matthew Lewis)

 ((David.Randall@thomsonreuters.com; 646-223-6607; Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))